 Choosing your master’s degree in Energy and Power

 Energy and Power is a vibrant sector and the need for talented graduates in this discipline remains strong.
-The ever changing situation with Covid-19 means that as a University we continue to adapt and work to ensure we’ll be delivering our exceptional courses for you all in a safe and secure environment.
-We have created a page you can view here where many of your questions or concerns will be answered.
+The ever changing situation with COVID-19 means that as a University we continue to adapt and work to ensure we’ll be delivering our exceptional courses for you all in a safe and secure environment.
+We have created an FAQ page for prospective students where many of your questions or concerns will be answered.
 If you have something that is not made clear, please don’t hesitate to contact us and we will do our very best to help you.
 We look forward to welcoming you to the Cranfield community.

 At Cranfield, we create leaders in technology and management.
 All our technical master’s include some element of management know-how, so that we create well-rounded postgraduates able to excel in their chosen business sectors.
 Our unique group project is a key component of learning about project management in small teams and is common to all our MSc courses.

 Our specialised Energy and Power MSc courses are principally engineering or science-based.
 They are designed for engineering, technology and management careers in the energy and power sectors.
 At Cranfield you will study essential management aspects of your subject through lectures as they relate to managing technology pipelines, financing technology investments or to new regulations, for example.
 Our postgraduates typically progress to become expert technologists in business or government or may progress to research careers.

 One of the choices you have when choosing an Energy and Power MSc is to select the balance between the engineering/technology components, and the management components in the taught part of your MSc curriculum.

 Many of our Energy and Power courses include the ‘Management for Technology’ module, and two of our courses Renewable Energy MSc and Offshore Engineering MSc offer specific management-focused study routes.
 Some courses, such as Advanced Chemical Engineering MSc, also offer a biorefining or general route, providing you with much more flexibility in your studies.